BinxiePeterson/QIIME_data_R/README.md

 *	Plot alpha and beta diversity
 *	Run basic stats

-You can follow easily follow the QIIME_data_R.rmd by clicking it and viewing in a browswer.
+You can follow the QIIME_data_R.rmd file by clicking it and viewing in a browser.
 There is also a commands.r file with all the r code ready for R studio.